Resources for Proposals

 - Obtain an eRA Commons user name (an individual NIH account for PIs) if you’re applying to NIH.
 This name is required on the face page of an NIH application and allows you to check your grant status in the NIH system.
-For questions, check with Research Grants and Contracts (RGC).
-Every department has an RGC partner – find yours.
+For questions, check with the Office of Proposal &Award Management (OPAM).
+Every department has an Grants & Contracts Administrator (GCA) partner – find yours.

 - Review eligibility and deadline details.
 Determine whether you are eligible and when the deadline is.
 If you need help determining whether you are eligible, contact email@example.com.

 - Plan.
 Know the deadlines for the sponsoring agency and any internal OHSU deadlines.
-Make sure to bring in appropriate partners early, including mentors, departmental grant administrators, RGC administrator, potential collaborators, and so on.
-All grants must be reviewed by RGC for compliance with sponsor and university guidelines.
+Make sure to bring in appropriate partners early, including mentors, GCA, potential collaborators, and so on.
+All grants must be reviewed by OPAM for compliance with sponsor and university guidelines.
 A grant must have approval prior to submission.
-Often RGC will submit your application online on your behalf, so make sure you know their deadlines too.
+Often OPAM will submit your application online on your behalf, so make sure you know their deadlines too.